sirlaxalot24/SQL_OSM_Project_3/README.md

 ##Trouble with the Dataset

+The consistency of the street name suffixes was made apparent by the case for the SQL project.
+I also noticed on the project forums that a number of people we noticing issues with postal codes.

+###Street Name Improvement

 ##Overview of the Data

 ##Other Ideas About the Dataset

-#File Links
+###File Links

-#Helpful websites and documentation
+###Helpful websites and documentation

 hoping that this was mainly one user but it seems to be a few